 "Sometimes candidates come into these interviews and treat it like a video game - as if there is some sort of secret code and if they just hit the buttons in the right order, they'll get the offer." - Steve Kenning, former Bain & Co consultant

-Generally, people have really good BS detectors so find your good stories and stick to them.
-Also, in those stories, don't be afraid to paint an authentic view of yourself.
+Finally, don't be afraid to paint an authentic view of yourself.
 Everyone knows no candidate is perfect and what resonates is often authenticity.
-For more on the power of authenticity, see our detailed discussion with former Bain employee, Steve Kenning.
+For more on the power of authenticity, see our detailed discussion with former Bain & Co.
+Consultant, Steve Kenning.

 For a deeper dive on the above topic, check out the below summary from the RocketBlocks Founder.